tomdeabreucodes/hugo-adobe-pdf-embed/README.md

     [params]
         adobeClientId = <Add your API key here>
     ```
-    **NOTE:** Please be mindful that this is a private credential, so if you are publishing this config in a public place, take the necessary precautions to conceal it.

-4. On one of your content pages, add the shortcode:
+4. Update your theme or sites `layout/partials/head.html` file to load the necessary Adobe script.
+If you prefer to not update the theme one directly, you can copy your theme's `head.html` to your root's `layout/partials` folder and edit it there, as this will be [prioritised in the lookuip order](https://gohugo.io/templates/partials/#partial-template-lookup-order).

+    Add the following code between the `<head>` tags:
     ```go
+    {{ if .HasShortcode "adobepdf" }}
+        {{ partial "adobeloader.html" . }}
+    {{ end }}
+    ```

+    The condition means that it will not be loaded unless the shortcode is present.

+5. On one of your content pages, add the shortcode:
+    ```go
     {{< adobepdf "https://acrobatservices.adobe.com/view-sdk-demo/PDFs/Bodea%20Brochure.pdf" >}}
     ```

-5. Customise with parameters as needed
+6. Customise with parameters as needed